jquinby/jekyll-now/about.md

 In progress:
 _The Spiritual Life_, Adolphe Tanquerey
 _The Rule of Benedict_, Georg Holzherr, OSB
+_A Distant Mirror: The Calamitous 14th Century_, Barbara Tuchman
+_Death on a Friday Afternoon_, Richard John Neuhaus

 On Deck:
 _The Day is Now Far Spent_, Cardinal Robert Sarah